If You Like Fish, Stick Around

 May 8, 2024

-Here’s an easy Spring dinner that’s easy to make but looks and tastes impressive.
-This dish uses sole (either Dover or Petrale), a type of flounder that is primarily caught between December and April along the West Coast, from Alaska to Baja.
+Here’s an easy Spring dinner that looks and tastes impressive.
+This dish uses sole (either Dover or Petrale), a type of flounder primarily caught between December and April along the West Coast, from Alaska to Baja.
 Sole is a firm, white fish with a delicate, mild, and sweet flavor.
-It is a low-fat fish, making it a healthy protein source.
+It is low-fat, making it a healthy protein source.

 Sole is a dish that holds a special place in my heart, a frequent guest on our dinner table while I was growing up in San Francisco.
 Its availability and simple preparation made it a staple in our home.
 I learned to appreciate fish from an early age, and having sole was a significant part of that journey.